Integrated Pest Management Overview: Part 3

 - B. sphaericus for organically rich or stagnant water.

-- Apply According to Label Directions, considering application equipment, flow rate, swath width & area coverage, vegetation & canopy penetration, and timing relative to weather and which larval instars are present.
+- Apply according to label directions, considering application equipment, flow rate, swath width and area coverage, vegetation and canopy penetration, and timing relative to weather and larval instars present.

-- Evaluate Efficacy through routine larval sampling or emergence traps.
-A consistent adult mosquito surveillance program can also help identify new larval habitats or areas where larvicides may have missed the target or failed.
+- Evaluate efficacy through routine larval sampling or emergence traps.
+Adult mosquito surveillance can also help identify new larval habitats or areas where treatments may have been missed.

-- Rotate or Combine Active Ingredients seasonally to mitigate resistance.
-Monitoring outcomes ensures treatment remains cost-effective and environmentally sound.
+Rotate or combine active ingredients seasonally to mitigate resistance.
+Monitoring outcomes ensures treatments remain cost-effective and environmentally sound.

-Note: Other active ingredients used in public health larval mosquito control include spinosid, pyriproxyfen, and larvicide oils that can also be incorporated into treatment rotations.
+Note: Other active ingredients used in public health larval mosquito control include spinosad, pyriproxyfen, and larvicide oils, which can be incorporated into treatment rotations.

 Conclusion

 In a well-structured IMM program, methoprene, Bti, and B. sphaericus together form a versatile toolkit for larval mosquito control.
-Each product fits a unique ecological niche where Bti excels in small, clean containers, B. sphaericus is suited to polluted waters, and methoprene provides long-term suppression across broader flood habitats.
-When matched properly to habitat conditions and rotated intelligently, these larvicides yield sustained mosquito suppression over time while protecting beneficial aquatic organisms and reducing the need for adulticide applications.
-Strategic larval management remains the
+Each product fits a unique ecological niche—Bti excels in small, clean containers; B. sphaericus performs well in polluted waters; and methoprene provides long-term suppression across broader flood habitats.
+When matched properly to habitat conditions and rotated intelligently, these larvicides deliver sustained mosquito suppression while protecting beneficial aquatic organisms and reducing the need for adulticide applications.
+Strategic larval management remains the cornerstone of sustainable mosquito control.